richardmz/cfg-2/Readme.md

 ### _fly.dream.cfg.Config_

-The root element of the configuration, and it's an anonymous map.
+Represents the root element of the configuration, and it's an anonymous map.

 #### Methods

-* _boolean contains(String key)_ - Returns true if it contains an entry with the specified key.
+* _boolean contains(String key)_ - Returns _true_ if it contains an entry with the specified key.
 * _Item get(String key)_ - Returns a _fly.dream.cfg.Item_ object to which the specified key is mapped, or _null_ if it
 contains no mapping for the key.